jiotiG/ML-AI-CapstoneFinal/README.md

 ### Neural Network Model
 After the evaluation of classifier models, a simple Neural Network model was trained and evaluated with the MSE score.
-The MSE score for the Sequential model came around 0.012 which seems low and signifies the model can predict really well with low score.
+The MSE score for the Sequential model came around 0.012 which seems low and signifies the model can predict really well with proximity score.

 ### Next steps and Recommendations: